AndrewAtLarge/BibUpdate/README.rst

     YEAR = 1991,

 If you maintain your BibTeX_ database "by hand" then this might be a problem for you.
-If, however, you use a program JabRef this should not be an issue.
+If, however, you use a program like JabRef this should not be an issue.

+There are a small number of cases that I know of where bibupdate_ fails to correctly identify papers that are listed in MathSciNet_.
+These failure occur for the following reasons:
+* Punctuation in titles can cause problems.
+For example, it does not seem to be possible to search for a title containing "James's Conjecture" using mrlookup_.
+* Accents in authors:

 Installation
 ============

+You need to have Python_ installed.
+In principle, this program should work on any system that supports Python_, however, I can only promise that it will work on an up-to-date mac system.
+Linux should also be OK.
+In the event that it does not install I may not be able to help you as I will not have access to your system.

 There are two installation routes.